If agreed upon by all necessary parties, Wrigley Field could have a new look in 2014.

 The proposed scoreboard will also be equipped with light banks to accommodate 40 night games in 2014.

-Other improvements in the proposal include increasing concourse bathrooms by 45 percent in size, larger concession and kitchen areas for Wrigley Field employees, as well as expanded clubhouses, batting tunnels and training facilities.
+Other improvements in the proposal include increasing concourse bathrooms by 45 percent in size, larger concession and kitchen areas for Wrigley Field employees, as well as expanded clubhouses, batting tunnels and training facilities. if you are looking for good contractors that focus on residential projects, here you can find roof repair in Colorado Springs, CO.

 In addition to the renovations on the inside of the stadium, the team has also agreed to terms with the city of Chicago on adding a seven-story hotel, a six-story office building and an outdoor plaza next to the stadium, scheduled to be completed five years from the plans launch.